Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 ## 2025/07/06 ##

-- Refactored the frontend structure and added an admin promotion feature for the super admin.
+- Refactored the frontend structure and implemented an admin promotion feature for the super admin.

+## 2025/07/07 ##

+- Implemented a feature that allows the super admin to demote an admin.